Women's, Gender, and Sexuality Studies, BA

 Joy Bostic, PhD

-Associate Professor, Department of Religious Studies; Associate Dean, College of Arts and Sciences
+Associate Professor, Department of Religious Studies; Associate Dean for Enrichment and Academic Engagement, College of Arts and Sciences

 Susan S. Case, PhD